The Development

 In any driver of this type, you want the motion of the cone to precisely follow the electrical signal that drives it.
 You do not want it to ring.
 This is where the cone continues to move after the impulse that excited it has finished.
 Essentially perfect control of the cone and an absence of ringing are easily achieved when the wavelength of the frequency propagated down the cone is greater than the length of the cone itself.
 It is difficult when the wavelength is shorter, since the full wave is reflected from the boundary of the cone – this is where the end of the cone opposite the voice coil attached to the driver chassis.
 The reflection will in turn produce re-reflections, as the travelling wave slowly loses energy over the course of several wave cycles.
 Imagine small ripples in a pool and how they are reflected back from its edge in a recurring pattern.
 The behaviour of a rippling cone is precisely the same, as the motion tends to persist for a considerable time, which ultimately has the effect of obscuring the information being reproduced.

-Our approach to this problem is two pronged.
+Our approach to this problem is two pronged

-Firstly, Peter Dicks, the designer of the original DDD driver, found that bending waves disperse, i.e., the DDD driver cone exhibits an increasing velocity of propagation of waves (more correctly termed phase velocity) with increasing frequency and he was able calculate the velocity of propagation in the cone as a function of frequency and therefore determine at what frequency the velocity of a wave in the cone reached that of sound in air.
+Firstly, Peter Dicks, the designer of the original DDD driver, found that bending waves disperse, i.e., the DDD driver cone exhibits an increasing velocity of propagation of waves (more correctly termed phase velocity) with increasing frequency.
+He was able calculate the velocity of propagation in the cone as a function of frequency and therefore determine at what frequency the velocity of a wave in the cone reached that of sound in air.
 This is called the Coincidence Frequency.
 At this frequency the waves start to detach from the cone’s surface at an angle given by the ratio of cone-speed to air-speed.
 A few Hertz above the Coincidence Frequency the detachment angle is close to zero, but with higher frequencies the elevation approximates to 90°.
 The detachment of waves from the cone describes the functional principle of the bending wave radiator.

 Secondly, he devised an effective means of balancing damping of the cone and the characteristics of the cone termination in order to minimise the residual ringing in the cone.